Zuriko Davitashvili: Return to Georgia

 On 23 March 2022, Davitashvili signed with Dinamo Batumi.
 After the 2022 Russian invasion of Ukraine, FIFA gave foreign players playing in Russia the permission to terminate their contract immediately.

-Loan to Bordeaux
+Bordeaux

-On 2 September 2022 Davitashvili moved to Bordeaux on a one-year loan deal.
+On 2 September 2022, Davitashvili moved to Bordeaux on a one-year loan deal.
 His goal in a debut game helped his new club to secure victory over Dijon on 17 September.
+Following the 2022–23 season, the club exercised the option to purchase him on a four-year deal.